Charles James Hamilton

 Charles James Hamilton (15 September 1855 – 19 December 1937) was a Conservative member of the House of Commons of Canada.
 He was born in Goderich, Canada West and became a physician.

-He was elected to Parliament at the Stormont riding in the 1925 general election.
-After serving only one term, the 15th Canadian Parliament, he was defeated by Arnold Neilson Smith of the Liberals in the 1926 election.
+Hamilton was elected to Parliament at the Stormont riding in the 1925 general election.
+After serving one term in the 15th Canadian Parliament, he was defeated by Arnold Neilson Smith of the Liberals in the 1926 election.

 Hamilton served as a reeve of Cornwall Township at one time.
 He was a municipal councillor for Cornwall, Ontario in 1884 and served as that city's mayor in 1889 and 1894.